 Peat moss needs to be bedded deeply which can make it quite expensive, some people though mix it with sand (at a ratio of 1 part peat moss to 3 parts sand) to help keep the cost down.

 You don’t need sprinkle water on peat moss but like hemp and wood pellets it’s not suitable for use in cold weather because it can freeze.

-When it comes to choosing the right bedding for your horse there’s a wide range of choice, each with their own benefits.
-Your horse’s needs will help guide you towards certain types of bedding but after that it largely comes down to personal preference but I hope this has helped you make that choice.
+When it comes to choosing the right bedding for your horse there’s a wide range of choices, each with their own benefits.
+Your horse’s needs will help guide you towards certain types of bedding but after that, it largely comes down to personal preference but I hope this has helped you make that choice.